spaceuptech/space-api-js/lib/db/README.md

 <a name="Aggregate"></a>

 ## Aggregate
-Class representing the DB Delete Interface.
+Class representing the DB Aggregate Interface.

 **Kind**: global class